Parents are teachers.

 We have taught our children innumerable things: how to use a spoon, how to hold a pen, how to wipe their own butts, how to cook eggs, and even how to pretend to be happy when they receive a birthday gift they don’t like.
 We have taught them pretty much everything they know.

 Admit it and enjoy it, these kids would be complete idiots if it weren’t for us.

-Since that nasty umbilical cord was cut, it’s been our job to speak wisdom and life-lessons into our kids – and it’s been their job to listen and learn.
+After cutting their umbilical cords, it’s been our job to speak wisdom and life lessons into our kids—and it’s been their job to listen and learn.

 The teenage years are challenging because: